Welcome to the website of Weston's best kept secret - the Weston Bay Yacht Club.

 THE CLUB CANNOT TAKE RESPONSIBILITY FOR THE SUITABILITY OF THE BERTH TO WHICH YACHTS ARE DIRECTED.
 IT IS THE RESPONSIBILITY OF EACH SKIPPER TO ENSURE THAT THEIR YACHT NEITHER TAKES NOR CAUSES DAMAGE IN THE ALLOCATED BERTH.

-It is hoped that boat crews will be able to remain at WBYC overnight on Saturday, or return during the evening, and that it will then be possible to present the Weston Bay Plate Team Race trophy to the winning team at the WBYC clubhouse.
+It is hoped that boats will be able to remain at Barry overnight on Saturday so that it will then be possible to present the Weston Plate trophy to the winning team at the Barry clubhouse

 DISCLAIMER OF LIABILITY